-You should also call your vet if your puppy has not received all of her vaccinations and is having diarrhea.
-The parvovirus causes diarrhea in puppies and is a potentially lethal infection that requires immediate veterinary attention.
+You should also call your vet if your puppy has not received all of their vaccinations and is having diarrhea.
+Parvovirus causes diarrhea in puppies and is a potentially lethal infection that requires immediate veterinary attention.

 Treating Diarrhea in Puppies

-If your vet diagnoses your puppy with a bacterial or viral infection, you might have to hospitalize your puppy while he recovers.
-Your vet might prescribe antibiotics to treat primary and secondary bacterial infections, and may also give your puppy intravenous fluids to keep him hydrated during his recovery.
+If your vet diagnoses your puppy with a bacterial or viral infection, you might have to hospitalize your puppy while they recover.
+Your vet might prescribe antibiotics to treat primary and secondary bacterial infections, and may also give your puppy intravenous fluids to keep them hydrated during their recovery.

 If your puppy has a parasite, the treatment regimen will depend on the kind of parasite and the severity of the parasite infection.
 Some parasites clear up with the administration of a medication, while others require a more in-depth approach.